dustin10/VichUploaderBundle/Resources/doc/usage.md

             namer:              vich_uploader.namer_uniqid
 ```

+If no namer is configured for a mapping, the bundle will simply use the name of the file that
+was uploaded.

 ### How-to

 * [Create a custom file namer](file_namer/howto/create_a_custom_file_namer.md)

 ## Directory Namer

-To create a custom directory namer, simply implement the
-`Vich\UploaderBundle\Naming\DirectoryNamerInterface`
-and in the `directoryName` method of your class return the absolute directory.
-Since your entity and the mapping information describing it are both passed to
-the `directoryName` method you are free to get any information from it to
-create the name, or inject any other services you require.

-After you have created your directory namer and configured it as a service, you simply specify
+Like file namers, directory namers allow you to customize the directory in which
+uploaded files will be stored.

+**Note**:

+> Directory namers are called when a file is uploaded but also later, when you
+> want to retrieve the path or URL of an already uploaded file.
+That's why
+> **directory namers MUST be stateless** and rely only on the data provided by
+> the mapping or the entity itself to determine the directory.

-the service id for the `directory_namer` configuration option of your mapping.
-An example:
+To use it, you just have to specify the service id for the `directory_namer`
+configuration option of your mapping:

 ``` yaml
 vich_uploader: